dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

 I am not sure whether this combination of features is available in other approaches such as using inline assembler in C code.
 I have briefly looked at:

-* Inline assembly in gcc / clang - too ugly syntactically to wor with
+* Inline assembly in gcc / clang - too ugly syntactically to work with
-* Inline assembly in D - nearly okay - no macros however so simple stuff like creating aliases for registers requires ugly mixin templates.
+* Inline assembly in D - almost okay - no macros however so simple stuff like creating aliases for registers requires ugly mixin templates.
 Also the generated code appears to lack enough controls (such as disabling the frame pointer register, and ensuring correct unwind data on Win64).

 Issue with dynasm
 -----------------
 On Windows 64-bit the generated code requires UNWIND information however the mechanism for this is in LuaJIT specific files (buildbm_peobj) and not fully reusable.
 I have modified this to decouple from LuaJIT.
-This took some effort because LuaJIT's code has numrous magic numbers and stuff with no explanation of what they are doing.
+This took some effort because LuaJIT's code has numrous magic numbers and stuff with no explanation of what the code is doing.
 Not very helpful for anyone trying to work out what the code is doing unless you already know what needs doing.

 Register Allocations